 One key component of the film will be the work of Maya master potter Patricia Martín Morales.
-Working today in a traditional village in Yucatán, and living in a traditional Maya thatched hut, she produces sophisticated replicas of great Maya ceramics of the Classic Period.
+Working today in a traditional village in Yucatán, and living in a traditional Maya thatched hut, she produces sophisticated copies of great Maya ceramics of the Classic Period.
 These are signed by her and sold as replicas for hundreds of dollars (not marketed as fakes for tens of thousands).

-We will commission from her a precise replica of the Buenavista Vase, referred to in the film as "the Royal Cup".
-We will film every stage of its manufacture and painting; these scenes will be interspersed throughout the film.
+We will commission from her a precise replica of the Buenavista Vase, referred to in the film as the "Royal Cup".
+We will film every stage of its manufacture and painting.
 We will also film Morales at work on vases in a variety of other styles, subjects and color schemes.
 Because Morales lives in a traditional Maya environment and works in traditional ways, the scenes of vase manufacture will be filmed in a way that allows them to be treated as re-enactments of ancient Maya vase production.

-The replica of the Buenavista Vase, and other Morales vases, will be used in the film's re-enactment scenes and will be available at screenings and workshops for participants to see, study and touch.
+Replicas of the Buenavista Vase, the Rio Azul chocolate pot and other Morales vases will be used in reenactment scenes and will be available at screenings and workshops for participants to study and touch.
 Because vases are intimate objects, and their production and study are intimate activities, we will often be working through close-up views.
-To give the film a full dynamic range we will move out from these intimate views to sweeping scenes that provide broad context: the temples and plazas of the Maya cities where these vases were made, used, buried and found.
-Helicopter shots will give the viewer a sense of the vast jungle in which these cities are buried and of how the cities fit into that jungle.
-These shots will also be used to visually transport us from site to site across the Petén jungle of Guatemala and Belize.
+To give the film a full dynamic range we will move out from these intimate views to sweeping scenes that provide broad context: in particular the temples and plazas of the Maya cities where these vases were made, used, buried and found.
+High shots will give the viewer a sense of the vast jungle in which these cities are hidden.